klippa-app/nativescript-http/README.md

 This value is not reachable from the Angular HTTP client, only through response.content.toImage(), so I would advice to use the HTTP client directly (so without the Angular HTTP client) if you are going to download images and display them directly.

 ## Form data
+By default this client behaves the same as the Core HTTP for FormData objects, meaning it will just encode it as key=value pairs and it does not support Blob/File objects.
+It will be posted as `application/x-www-form-urlencoded` unless you override it using a custom header.

+If you want to create multipart (multipart/form-data) form data requests, you can use the HTTPFormData class from this plugin.
 You can create form data requests like this:

 ```typescript